athira5598/athira5598/README.md

 <h3>Glad to see you here!</h3>

 <p>
 I'm Athira.
-I'm a final year student pursuing Bachelors's in mathematics 🎓 from North South University 🏛.
+I completed my post graduation in mathematics 🎓 from kannur university 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies.
 I love to explore new technologies and try to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Data Science 🕸️ and working on Machine Learning 🤓.
 </p>

 <h3> Talking about personal stuffs:</h3>